Interactive Slicer

 - Side – choose

-- Symmetry / Mirror – set the repeat count (
+Up(crown) orDown(pavilion).
+The side to cut. - Symmetry / Mirror – set the repeat count (

-cp,gp, orProper meetpoint, adds+girdleon the crown or-girdleon the pavilion automatically.
+cp,gp, orProper meetpoint, adds+ girdleon the crown or-girdleon the pavilion automatically.

 Below the controls you will see: